 This task force studies application fraud that member boards have experienced and/or are experiencing in the licensing process.
 By developing tools and best practices, FAIR identifies, processes, and aids in the elimination of fraudulent documents utilized for licensure.

 This committee is comprised of at least three members and the treasurer, who serves as chair.
 The committee reviews the annual budget, the Federation’s investments, and the audit.
-The committee, working in conjunction with the board president, recommends a budget to the Board and advises them on fiscal policy to assure prudence and integrity of fiscal management while remaining responsive to member board needs.
+The committee, working in conjunction with the board president, recommends a budget to the board and advises them on fiscal policy to assure prudence, as well as the integrity of fiscal management while remaining responsiveness to Member Board needs.

 License Renewal Committee

-The License Renewal Committee (LRC) develops regulatory education programs, reviews course content and is instrumental in overseeing the Continuing Education (CE) Registration process for CE providers and courses for the regulatory community.
+The License Renewal Committee (LRC) develops regulatory education programs, reviews course content and is instrumental in overseeing the Continuing Education (CE) registration process for CE providers and courses for the regulatory community.
 This seven-member committee consists of state board regulators.
-This committee may create sub-committees to help them in their tasks.
-The sub-committees consist of qualified volunteers that have experience in massage therapy subject matter, continuing education and course development.
+The LRC can create subcommittees to help it in its tasks.
+These subcommittees consist of qualified volunteers with experience in massage therapy subject matter, continuing education and course development

-This committee researches and develops proposed amendments to the Bylaws and Standing Rules as directed by the BOD or the delegate assembly.
-The Committee shall, in accordance with policies established by the BOD, review, evaluate and report to the delegate assembly on all resolutions and motions submitted by member boards.
+This committee researches and develops proposed amendments to the Bylaws and Standing Rules as directed by the board of directors or the Delegate Assembly.
+The Committee shall, in accordance with policies established by the board, review, evaluate and report to the Delegate Assembly on all resolutions and motions submitted by Member Boards.

 Members and chairs of committees shall be appointed by the president, with the approval of the board of directors.
-The term of committee appointments shall be determined by the BOD.
+The term of committee appointments shall be determined by the board of directors BOD.
 Committee vacancies may be filled by appointment for the remainder of an unexpired term.